thebiggive/regression-tests/README.md

 browser-native promises are awaited automatically – please check the docs if you've not used it before.

+### Prerequisite setup
+Make sure you have latest Yarn and Node installed and follow the detailed instructions for your OS [here](https://github.com/nodejs/node-gyp)

 ### Install project

 ```